 Stripping Out The Mechanical Components

-Last time we started stripping out the interior of our forest rally Paj.
+Last time in our on-going mission to build a race car, we started stripping out the interior of our forest rally Paj.
 Go here if you missed it.

 Everything Must Go!

 The Paj made it to Dave’s workshop in one piece.
 Time to get down to business.
 Pretty well everything had to be stripped out and either kept, sold or thrown away.
 Then we’d have a look at the bare bones and decide what to turn this old girl into.
 A standard rally wagon?
 A ute?
 A fastback?
 A retro Dakar look-alike?

 BONUS: “What’s Involved In Building An Off Road Race Car”

 The obvious place to start was the engine and gearbox.
 These were removed, along with tail shafts, exhaust system, radiator, intercooler, air conditioner, heater, power steering pump – anything in or around the motor and gearbox.

 Perhaps the biggest surprise for me was the amount of work required to strip the interior down to bare metal.
 Dave had mentioned it was a huge job, but I had no idea of the work involved.